catb0y/haiku_friend/README.md

 ## Haiku_friend cares about your haikus

-It friendly helps you to make a haiku, right amount of syllable per line an all.
+It friendly helps you to make a haiku, right amount of syllable per line and all.

 ### Some haiku rules via [HowManySyllables](https://www.howmanysyllables.com/english_grammar/poetry/haiku_rules)